hukevinxiaochen/portfolio-kb/README.markdown

     - [x] make new components in the components directory
   - style a component
   - style the entire application globally
+  - [ ] create the master project list as seed data, and then...
+    - [ ] derive it from the LaTeX resumes I've built
+  - [ ] whiteboard the data model
+  - [ ] query an API for data stored in a database from our react components
+    - [ ] write schema setup boilerplate to import JSON data into the Neo4j database with the appropriate node types.
+    - [ ] try writing straight JSON and also try writing graphql schema code with Apollo server.
+    - [ ] write Express routes that will run Cypher queries on a Neo4j database.
   - pass data to a page
   - store data that I want to be used by my components
   - modify data very quickly and easily (e.g. I should be able to describe a new